 Construction is a very litigious area of law in Colorado.
 However, many times simple disputes between a homeowner and contractor can be resolved in pre-suit negotiations.
 We are experienced in helping property owners and contractors alike work through the dispute to achieve a reasonable settlement, which can result in savings of thousands of dollars in attorney's fees for litigation.
 However, when negotiation and mediation fails, we are prepared to bring a lawsuit on your behalf and seek compensation for damages.

 We have a wide swath of experience representing owners, developers, contractors, and subcontractors int these types of cases.
 If you have received a notice of claim letter or a tender of defense and indemnification letter, or otherwise have knowledge of impending litigation, do not hesitate.
 Give us a call now to discuss the process and what to expect.
-If you are a property owner, give us a call to discuss your options for remedying defective construction found in your home or building.
+If you are a property owner, Contact us to discuss your options for remedying defective construction found in your home or building.

-One of the best investments you can make is to have a lawyer review contracts before you enter into business relationships.
-If you have a construction contract or if you are considering hiring a contractor, please do not sign it or hire the contractor before having an attorney review.
+Contact us to review any proposals and agreements before signing.
 The cost of a contract review and consultation pales in comparison to the tens of thousands of dollars you will spend in attorney's fees and costs if and when a dispute arises.
 It is important to ensure any contracts you enter into are well-drafted and protect you to the maximum extent possible.

 - failure to provide project accounting and maintain accounts